 In Anglo-Saxon times and in Viking times the Sockburn peninsula was a place of great importance.
 It was here that Higbald, a Bishop of Lindisfarne and Eanbald, Archbishop of York were consecrated in the 8th century A.D showing it to have been a place of religious significance.

-The presence of Vikings in the area is also indicated by local place names such as the nearby hamlets of Hornby, Girsby and further south Birkby.
+The presence of Vikings in the area is also indicated by local place names such as the nearby hamlets of Hornby, Girsby and a little further south we have Birkby.
 Girsby derives from ‘Grisa by’ – ‘the village where pigs were reared’.
-In the North East (except in Yorkshire) such Viking place-names are rare outside the Tees valley area.
+In the North East (except in Yorkshire) such Viking place-names are rare outside the Tees valley.

 Middleton St. George and Middleton One Row